PeeperLab/CopywriteR/README.md

 GC-content information, and one containing 'blacklisted' regions that contain are subject to copy number variation.
-These 'helper' files can be created for any specified bin size that is a multiple of 1000 bp, and for any of the available reference genomes (hg19, mm9 and mm10).
+These 'helper' files can be created for any specified bin size that is a multiple of 1000 bp, and for any of the available reference genomes (hg18, hg19, hg38, mm9 and mm10).
 The helper files can be re-used and need to be created only once for every combination of reference genome and bin size. `preCopywriteR` uses information stored in pre-assembled 1kb bin mappability and GC-content GRanges objects to create the custom bin size helper files.
 These objects are stored in the CopyhelpeR annotation package.

 preCopywriteR can be run as follows:

     > preCopywriteR(output.folder, bin.size, ref.genome, prefix = "")

-`CopywriteR` will generate separate tables with compensated read counts and log2-transformed normalized read counts after compensated, correction for GC-content, mappability and removal of blacklisted regions.
+`CopywriteR` will generate separate tables with compensated read counts and log2-transformed normalized compensated read counts after correction for GC-content, mappability and upon removal of blacklisted regions.

     > CopywriteR(sample.control, destination.folder, reference.folder,
                  bp.param, capture.regions.file,